 Dr Mike Poltorak is a social, medical and visual anthropologist and has researched in Tonga, New Zealand, UK, Germany and Sweden and published widely on themes related to vaccination, traditional healing, mental illness, public psychiatry and teaching visual anthropology.
 He has produced four ethnographic documentaries...

-is currently studying cultural sciences with major anthropology in her bachelors in Lucerne.
+studied cultural sciences with major anthropology in her Bachelor in Lucerne.
 She is a member of the SAA Board as the student representative of the german speaking students in Switzerland.
+Together with Sarah Keller Lea launches the Student Forum, an organization with the aim of connecting, networking, exchanging and collaborating with and amongst anthropology students in Switzerland.

 Sonia Mendes is studying history and social anthropology at the University of Fribourg.
 She is currently member of the SAA Board as the student representative of the french speaking students in Switzerland.
 Captivated by epistemological questions, she tries to deepen the possibilities given by approaches of reflexivity in her studies.